WizardCarp85/Web-Dev-Mini-Projects/Laser Grove/README.md

 ## ✨ Features

-- 🎲 Multiple challenging levels with increasing difficulty
+- 🎲 **10 challenging levels** with progressively increasing difficulty
 - 📊 Move counter to track your efficiency
 - 🏆 Best score tracking for each level
 - 🎨 Beautiful forest-themed design